David Lerner Associates: History

+David Lerner Associates was founded by David Lerner in 1976.
+The first office was established in Jericho, New York.

-Community involvement and A\awards
+Community involvement and awards

 Lerner has been a donor to causes in the community, including the Trey Whitfield School in Brooklyn.
-For 20 years, David Lerner Associates has been the prime sponsor of the Greater Long Island Running Club’s Annual Police Appreciation Run.
+David Lerner Associates is also a sponsor of the Greater Long Island Running Club’s Annual Police Appreciation Run.

 In 2011, a survey conducted by the Best Companies Group, named David Lerner Associates 6th place in the "large employer category" of the Best Companies to Work for in New York State.

 Apple REIT

 Apple Hospitality REIT, Inc. (NYSE: APLE) is a publicly traded real estate investment trust that owns one of the largest portfolios of upscale, select service hotels in the United States.
-The company's portfolio consists of 236 hotels, with more than 30,000 guest rooms.
+The company's portfolio consists of 216 hotels across 37 states.

 Apple REIT started out as a non-traded real estate investment trust, and David Lerner Associates was the exclusive broker for this product.